hashicorp/dev-portal/README.md

 Welcome to HashiCorp Developer!
 This is the home for HashiCorp product reference documentation and tutorials for our practitioners.
 For background information on this project, refer to [[MKTG-034]](https://docs.google.com/document/d/1ASyBOCWWP8VUahbL5c5y0qrDMgqhYdXJ2h15xzh3JtA/edit#heading=h.spiwwyows3cr).

+> **Content Authors** Please see [this documentation](./src/content/README.md) for contributing content updates to Developer.
+Reach out in [#proj-dev-portal](https://hashicorp.slack.com/archives/C01KCU4HDPY) on Slack if you have any issues / questions.

 ## Table of contents

 - [Overview](#overview)